bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_3.markdown

 end
 ```

 What is a resource?
 Resource can represent any concept.
-For instance if you read the documenation for Twitter API https://dev.twitter.com/docs/api/1.1, you will see that Timeline is a resource.
+For instance if you read the documenation for [Twitter API](https://dev.twitter.com/docs/api/1.1/ "Twitter API"), you will see that Timeline is a resource.
 It is defined in the documenation as collections of Tweets, ordered with the most recent first.
 There may not be a one-to-one correspondence between a resource and database table.
 In our case we have one-to-one correspondence between the database table articles and the article resource.

 We have a plural resource so we will have index page that displays a list of all the articles in our case.
 Singular resource can be used when you don't need index action, for instance if a customer has a billing profile then from the perspective of a customer you can use a singular resource for billing_profile.
 From an admin perspective you could have a plural resource to manage billing profiles of customers (most likely using admin namespace in the routes).